-Fed's Powell vows to 'strike a balance' to avoid overheating economy
+Fed's Powell says he's confident 'good years' are ahead for U.S. economy

 Unlike his predecessor, Janet Yellen, who steadily worked to rev up the economy after the 2008 financial crisis, Powell must ensure that the economy doesn't grow so robustly that inflation takes off.

+"We are all rooting for you, because much is at stake," said Representative Jeb Hensarling, chairman of the House Financial Services Committee.

+Powell will make a second appearance at the Senate Banking Committee on Thursday.

 Economists are watching whether inflation is finally picking up.
-Unemployment is low, and the job market is tight, so employers will have to pay more to attract and keep workers.
+A tight job market means employers will have to pay more to attract and keep workers.
 That means businesses may have to raise prices.

 The Fed's preferred gauge of inflation stands at 1.5%.
 But central bankers expect it to "move up" this year.
 Data show it was already "a little bit higher" by the end of last year.